javieros105/FVTT-TokenHUDWildcard/README.md

 ## Contributors
 - [@arbron](https://github.com/arbron): Making the update for compatibility with 0.8.x of Foundry and fixing errors.
+- [@SirTman](https://github.com/SirTman): Compatibility issue with apperance tab in prototype token foundry v9
+- [@cs96and](https://github.com/cs96and): Fix of default token rendering on preCreateToken hook that created duplicates of image and didn't render the default token.
 ## License
 The source code is licensed under GPL-3.0.